knative/docs/blog/docs/articles/getting-started-blog-p2.md

 the Docker Engine for Knative so you can also just [install the Docker Engine](https://docs.docker.com/engine/install/).
 Note: if you plan on just installing the Docker Engine, make sure that you complete the post-install steps.

-Once you have Docker installed on your system, you will need to log into a docker account in order to connect to a docker registry later (this is a common step when building
+Once you have Docker installed on your system, you will need to log in to a container registry.
+There are multiple different registries which you can use.
-Knative).
-If you need to create an account, you can [sign up for one here](https://hub.docker.com/signup).
-Once you have an account, all you need to do is type
+Firstly, you can use a Docker account to sign into Docker hub.
+To create one, you can [sign up for one here](https://hub.docker.com/signup).
+Once you have an account, all you need to do is type `docker login`, and follow the instructions.
+Another option is to use a registry on [Quay.io](https://quay.io/), or to
-`docker login`, and follow the instructions.
+[create a local registry](https://www.allisonthackston.com/articles/local-docker-registry.html).
+If you use either of these approaches, or some other registry, all you need to do is login with `docker login -u <username> -p <password> <registry_url>`.
+You only need to include the `-u <username` and `-p <password` options if the registry needs you to sign in.
+For example, to login to a local registry, all you need to do is run `docker login localhost:8080`, assuming that the registry is running on `localhost:8080` and you have not enabled authentication on it.

 ##### Option 2: Setting up Podman